Frequently Asked Questions

 At Pillar Wealth Advisors, we find that people who either have never worked with a wealth planner before or for whom their existing advisor relationship just isn't working, identifying and selecting a new wealth planner can be a really daunting task.
 These are a few frequently asked questions, both about our practice and the practice of wealth planning/management broadly-speaking, that we hope you'll find helpful as you think about working with Pillar Wealth Advisors, LLC.

 Q. What does it mean to be a Registered Investment Advisor?

 A. All professional investment management companies are required to register with the U.S. Securities and Exchange Commission (SEC) and/or the State(s) in which the firm conducts business activities.
 That registration is called an ADV, and it is available in two parts.
 ADV Part I is basic information about the advisory business and ADV Part II explains our services and fees Form ADV (PDF, 275KB)

 Q. How does an RIA differ from a brokerage firm?

-A. RIAs are in the investment management business and are regulated by the Investment Advisors Act of 1940.
+A. RIAs are in the investment management business and are regulated by the Investment Advisers Act of 1940.
 In contrast, brokerage firms are primarily in the financial product sales and distribution business and they are regulated by the Securities Act of 1933, as well as other laws.
-As an RIA under the 1940 Act, we have a higher level of fiduciary responsibility to our clients than do brokerage firms.
+As an RIA under the 1940 Act, we have to adhere to a fiduciary standard of conduct when providing our advisory services to clients.
 We are required by law to work in our client's best interest.
 Our fee is based on assets under management (AUM) rather than the brokerage model that is generally tied to the sale and distribution of financial products.

 Q. Is Pillar affiliated in some way with Charles Schwab & Company?